franciscop/drive-db/README.md

 ## Usage

-To access it you just need to provide the sheet id.
+To access it with the default configuration you just need to provide the Google Drive's sheet id.
 Read more in [**the full documentation**](https://github.com/franciscop/drive-db/blob/master/documentation.md), but here's an example:

 ```js
 // Include the module and tell it which spreadsheet to use